richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

   - Key Vault Secrets User
 - Click Save

-* THERE MAY BE A CHANGE TO KEYVAULT POLICY RE: "DISABLE PUBLIC ACCESS"...
-IF SO, WE'LL NEED TO CREATE A PRIVATE ENDPOINT
+**_NOTE: "HARDENED" KEYVAULT POLICY RE: "DISABLE PUBLIC ACCESS" REQUIRES PRIVATE ENDPOINT...
+TRYING TO WORK-AROUND THIS TEMPORARILY BY MANUALLY SETTING IT BACK TO PUBLIC EACH DAY_**

 ### Create a Variable Group in Azure DevOps
 - Go to Azure DevOps → Pipelines → Library